 Preparing For A Tournament

-Whether you’re going to your first Armory Event, or preparing for the National Champs, preparing for a tournament can be very nerve-wracking.
+Whether you’re going to your first Armory Event, or preparing for the National Championship, preparing for a tournament can be very nerve-wracking.
 Some might think that you simply take any good old deck and can expect to win.
 That's why we have some budget decklist options to get you started on this journey

 While once in a while, this might be true, if you want to perform consistently well in tournaments, that will take some preparation.